Tiktaalik: Forelimbs

-However, the proximal series (bones of the upper limb) can be directly compared to the ulnare and intermedium of tetrapods.
-The fin was clearly weight bearing, being attached to a massive shoulder with expanded scapular and coracoid elements and attached to the body armor, large muscular scars on the ventral surface of the humerus, and highly mobile distal joints.
-The bones of the forefins show large muscle facets, suggesting that the fin was both muscular and had the ability to flex like a wrist joint.
+The "fins" of Tiktaalik have helped to contextualize the origin of weight-bearing limbs and digits.
+The fin has both a robust internal skeleton, like tetrapods, surrounded by a web of simple bony fin rays (lepidotrichia), like fish.
+The lepidotrichia are thickest and most extensive on the front edge and upper side of the fin, leaving more room for muscle and skin on the underside of the fin.
+The pectoral fin was clearly weight bearing, being attached to a massive shoulder girdle with expanded scapular and coracoid elements attached to the body armor.
+Moreover, there are large muscle scars on the underside of the forefin bones, and the distal joints of the wrist are highly mobile.
+Together, these suggest that the fin was both muscular and had the ability to flex like a wrist joint.
 These wrist-like features would have helped anchor the creature to the bottom in a fast current.